 But my whole fish aversion actually stemmed from what some might call a traumatic experience.
 Our family decided to take a little road trip out to Maine, and nothing says family fun like all packing into a van and driving forEVER!!!

-Now maybe I should rephrase my whole view on eating fish as a youngster?!?
-I LOVED lobster tails, shrimp and fish and chips, I think the part that put me off was seeing the face of the thing I was about to eat before I ate it.
+But first maybe I should rephrase my whole view on eating fish as a youngster.
+I LOVED lobster tails, shrimp and fish and chips, I think that I wasn’t a fan of was seeing the face of the thing I was about to eat before I ate it.

-The whole fish one eye ball looking up, ya not a fan.
+The eye ball looking up, ya not a fan.
 And I’m pretty sure this could be a consensus across the board for most kids.

-Don’t get me wrong I like a burger as much as the next guy but do you really want to look into the eyes of the cow before you eat it???
-Probably not, in my eyes those burgers are just born burgers, right?
+Don’t get me wrong I like a burger as much as the next guy too, but do you really want to look into the eyes of the cow before you eat it???
+Burgers are just born burgers, right?

-Anyways back to my traumatizing fish story, so one night my family and I are walking along a beautiful board walk, the crisp ocean air in our hair and of course lobster shacks are pretty much on every corner, kind of like starbucks only fish styles.
+Anyways back to my traumatizing fish story, so one night my family and I are walking along a beautiful board walk, the crisp ocean air in our hair and of course lobster shacks are pretty much on every corner.

 But with these types of establishments you get to pick out your own lobster before you eat it.
 I think you see where this story is going.
 So my family goes strolling into one of these establishments.